About D'Vine Path

 The prevalence of autism spectrum disorder (ASD) among adults aged 18 and older in the United States is estimated at over 5.4 million with the national unemployment rate of those diagnosed with ASD at 85%.
 ASD is the most common disability according to the Centers for Disease Control (CDC) and Prevention.
 In addition to that, approximately 6.5 million people in the United States live with intellectual disabilities (ID).

 MISSION: D'Vine Path's mission is to provide a dynamic and comprehensive program for neurodiverse adults that offers life skills and vocational training in the agriculture, hospitality, and arts industries.

 HOW WE WORK

-D’Vine Path was designed to help adults with intellectual disabilities (ID), developmental and/or learning disabilities, and autism spectrum disorder (ASD), bridge the social and cultural barriers that can have a negative impact on on their physical health, mental health, and employability.
+D’Vine Path was designed to help adults with intellectual disabilities (ID), developmental and/or learning disabilities, and autism spectrum disorder (ASD), bridge the social and cultural barriers that can have a negative impact on their physical health, mental health, and employability.

 To facilitate this and fulfill our mission, D'Vine Path offers programs that are designed to help individuals identify, develop, and achieve their goals while seeking opportunities to advance their education, employment, life skills, health, and well-being.
 D'Vine Path prioritizes social skills, independence, autonomy, and life skills in all of its programs and encourages kinesthetic learning, which combines visual learning, and auditory learning with hands-on learning.
 Each program offers expert guest speakers, specialized workshops, and academic curriculum in their perspective topic.
 Programs are adjusted to serve each individual's level of ability.

 Since its inception, D'Vine Path's enrollment has expanded to twenty-eight students, impacting over nine hundred people throughout the county of San Diego.
 Seventy-one percent of our participants have found part-time or full-time employment.
 One hundred percent of our participants have achieved healthy and meaningful relationships and know with confidence that they can live their lives with endless possibilities.